MicrosoftEdge/WebView2Samples/SampleApps/WebView2HoloLensSample/README.md

 The WebView2HoloLensSample is a Unity application designed for HoloLens 2, featuring an embedded WebView2 control.
 This sample demonstrates a simple web browser that allows users to navigate to URLs via a text input control and navigate between previous pages.

-> Note: Input within the web page itself is not functional in this demo.
+Note: Input within the web page itself is not functional in this demo.
 However, with some additional effort, developers can modify the sample to support it.
-You can find an overview of input handling for WebView2 inside Unity in our [Getting Started](https://learn.microsoft.com/microsoft-edge/webview2/gettingstarted/hololens2) documentation.
+You can find an overview of [input handling](https://learn.microsoft.com/en-us/microsoft-edge/webview2/get-started/hololens2#input) for WebView2 inside Unity in our [Getting Started](https://learn.microsoft.com/en-us/microsoft-edge/webview2/get-started/hololens2#input) tutorials.

-If you're new to using WebView2 on HoloLens, we recommend starting with the [Getting Started](https://learn.microsoft.com/microsoft-edge/webview2/gettingstarted/hololens2) guide.
+If you're new to using WebView2 on HoloLens, we recommend starting with the [Getting Started](https://learn.microsoft.com/en-us/microsoft-edge/webview2/get-started/hololens2) tutorials.

 ## Prerequisites